andydlindsay/lectures/m09w23/README.md

     * What they did last day
     * What they plan to do today
     * If they currently have any roadblocks

-* Scrum team:
+#### Scrum team

 * Scrum Master:
   * Coach team members
   * Help Scrum team focus on high-value increments
   * Help remove roadblocks for the team
   * Ensure all Scrum events take place within the time limits
   * Helps with organizing of the project on all levels
 * Developers:
   * Plan a backlog, and the upcoming sprint
   * Finish anything they start to a launch-ready state
   * Each day is planned toward reaching the current sprint goal
 * Product Owner:
   * Develops a clear Product Goal
   * Creates / communicates Product Backlog Items
   * Ensures Product Backlog is transparent, visible, understood

 #### Scrum Process